arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-sense-rev2/tutorials/get-started-with-machine-learning/get-started-with-machine-learning.md

 - micro_speech – speech recognition using the onboard microphone
 - magic_wand – gesture recognition using the onboard IMU
-- person_detection – person detection using an external ArduCam camera
+- person_detection – person detection using an external Arducam® camera

 For more background on the examples you can take a look at the source in the [TensorFlow repository](https://github.com/tensorflow/tflite-micro-arduino-examples).
 The models in these examples were previously trained.
 The tutorials below show you how to deploy and run them on an Arduino.
 In the next section, we’ll discuss training.